bertofurth/Seagate-Central-Samba/README.md

 as well as new samba software features.
 This new version of samba does not, by default, support SMBv1.0.

-For anyone who does not have the skill, resources or inclination to execute these instructions themselves, there is a set of pre-built binaries that can be fairly easily installed on the Seagate Central available at

-INSERT LINK TO DROP BOX HERE

 **NOTE : Performing modifications of this kind on the Seagate Central is not without risk.
 Making the changes suggested in these instructions will likely void any warranty and may potentially lead to the device becoming unuseable or damaged.**

-That being said I doubt that any Seagate Centrals are currently under any kind of warranty due to their age.
+That being said I doubt that as I write this note in 2021 that any Seagate Centrals are currently under any kind of warranty due to their age.
 In addition I've peformed this upgrade on two seperate single bay Seagate Central systems and they are both working fine.
-It is also very simple to roll back the changes should they prove to be inneffective or have undesirable side effects.
+It is also not too difficult to roll back the changes should they prove to be inneffective or have undesirable side effects.

 I encourage anyone who is adventurous enough to attempt to this kind of modification to their Seagate Central to try to understand each step